All musicians need websites to present their work to the world, attract concert presenters, and establish relationships with fans.

 The resources below represent a sampling of commonly used services for hosting and constructing websites.

-For a professional teaching website that enables you to accept credit card payments, maintain an online calendar, and more, consider MusicTeachersHelper.com.
+For an easy-to-launch professional teaching website that enables you to accept credit card payments, maintain an online calendar, and more, consider MusicTeachersHelper.com.

 I recommend WordPress.org, a free platform with abundant themes and plugins (note that WP.org is distinct from WP.com, which is more of a simple blogging tool).

 With WP.org, you purchase a domain name and hosting plan separately, e.g., from GoDaddy.com.
-(WordPress.org is the content management system I use to publish MusiciansWay.com.)
+(WordPress.org is the content management system I use to publish MusiciansWay.com; I host with GoDaddy.)

 Contact me if you need help building an effective site or otherwise advancing your music career.